owainm713/LIS3DH-Python-Module/README.md

 - Pi SCLK to LIS3DH SCL
 - Pi MOSI to LIS3DH SDA
 - Pi MISO to LIS3DH SDO
-- Pi CE1 to LIS3DH CS
+- Pi CE0 or CE1 to LIS3DH CS
 - LIS3DH INT - not connected

 i2c connections to the LIS3DH board from the Pi are as follows: